-Many farmers begin raising poultry for their eggs but don’t always know what to expect when they head out to the coop for the first collection.
-The laying patterns of different poultry species vary, coming in every size, shape and color you can imagine.
+Many farmers begin raising poultry to get backyard eggs but don’t always know what to expect when they head out to the coop for the first collection.
+The laying patterns of poultry species vary, resulting in eggs of varying size, shape and color.
 From tiny, dotted quail’s eggs to the massive, green emu’s egg, all birds’ eggs that can be enjoyed fried, scrambled or over easy.

-In this guide, we’re going to focus on the most common farm egg-layers: chickens, ducks and geese.
-The eggs you get from these fowl are each unique but full of flavor and nutritional benefits.
+In this guide, we focus on the most common farm egg-layers: chickens, ducks and geese.
+The eggs you get from these fowl differ from one another, but all are full of flavor and nutritional benefits.

 Chickens are the stars of backyard egg production.
 They are the most commonly raised hobby farm animal, requiring little land or maintenance compared to other livestock, and are perfectly suited for both urban and rural keeping.

 Chicken eggs are often brown or white, but some breeds lay beautiful pastel eggs in green, pink and purple shades.
 Bantam hens lay tiny eggs, but most chickens lay a standard size egg, approximately 2 ounces in weight.
 Shell color doesn’t affect the flavor of the eggs, but the diet the chickens eat can.
 Chicken eggs are a healthy option for your dinner (or breakfast) table, as they’re dense in nutrients and vitamins: They’re packed with healthy omega-3 fatty acids, and pasture raised eggs have especially high levels of vitamin E.

 Chickens lay seasonally, with prolific production in the spring and summer and petering off during the dark months of winter or during a molt (the annual loss and replenishment of their feathers).